 More Bird Scarer Type Solutions

 Instead of trying to remove a food supply, traditional and modern bird scarers make the cormorants think of their own mortality first.

-Looking at the hawkbirdscarer.com website they say their product (an imitation goshawk, my review available here) works for cormorants.
+Looking at the hawkbirdscarer.com website they say their product (an imitation goshawk) works for cormorants.
 Only because I have tried it and it worked for me do I pass this review onto you.

 You can set up one or two with a water pump or hose.
 When the cormorants try to land then they will get sprayed with water.
 That easy.
 You can turn the sprinklers off when you use the pontoon so there is no spraying of people.